Carrot-9/Music-Starter-Pack/README.md

 My website has an additional feature that allows you to randomly pick one album out of the entire site's database to listen to.

-NOTE: As of 8/26/24 this site is unfinished.
+NOTE: As of 9/4/24 the code for the site is finished but the images haven't been added yet.